CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Cloud-Native-Apps.md

      - The mongodb might not be running, run the following command on the build VM to start the DB.

        ```docker container start mongo```

+1. **Issue in Exercise - 4 Task 3 step 4

+- You might face Insufficient storage space error while running the `npm install applicationinsights --save` command.
+- Kindly run the `content-web` workflow manually by following the instructions mentioned in the lab guide.